xyproto/autodrums/README.md

 Note that playing too many sounds at the same time does not always work.

-* [keydrums](https://github.com/xyproto/keydrums) has a few improvements if the goal is to play drums with the keyboard.
+* [keydrums](https://github.com/xyproto/keydrums) is an alternative if the goal is just to play drums with the keyboard.

 ## General info